Illustration of a wristwatch beside the words “Time in Spanish”

 • “It’s twelve o’clock” = Son las doce.

-So for example, to say “It’s ten o’clock am,” you would say Son las diez de la mañana.
-On the other hand, to say “It’s eight o’clock pm,” you would say Son las ocho de la noche.
+For example, to say “It’s ten o’clock am,” you would say Son las diez de la mañana.
+To say “It’s eleven o’clock pm,” you would say Son las once de la noche.
 And if your ex calls you to tell you they miss you at one am? ¡Es la una de la madrugada!

 By the way, Spanish also has words for “noon” or “midday” (mediodía) and “midnight” (medianoche).